vernvriereen/psyche/psyche-book/src/explain/data-provider.md

 by the coordinator, representing all the "batches" of data that will be used for that round.
 Each batch contains a specific subsection of the overall training data.

-The size of a batch is always the same, and can be configured in your [run config](./enduser/run-config.md) This order is deterministic, and is distributed across each client, so no piece of data will be trained on more than once.
+The size of a batch is always the same, and can be configured in the [run config](../enduser/run-config.md) This order is deterministic, and is distributed across each client, so no piece of data will be trained on more than once.

 To understand how the data is partitioned for each client, refer to the